 Provided you own the domain for your website, you can have a hosted email exchange set up off the back of it (another reason why a website is useful).
-Not only does this provide you with a branded email solution, but it will also mean all email accounts can be managed more easily (in case an employee leaves).
+This provides a branded email solution and means email accounts can be managed more easily (in case an employee leaves).
 All business emails can also be accessed as needed, so there are no private accounts.

 Hosted exchanges also support consistent branding and email signatures regardless of the originating device.
 This means that all staff emails look professional no matter what device they’re sending emails from.

 From email spam filters to virus scans for your server or cloud hosting, make sure you have protection.

 Akita still sees far too many businesses lose control of their work emails due to malware in spam.
-We also see them locked them out of their systems in a Cryptolocker attack because the appropriate anti-virus was not in place.
+We also see businesses locked out of their systems in a Cryptolocker attack because appropriate anti-virus was not in place.

-If you implement security from Day 1 and then keep reviewing as you grow, then you’ll be sure to keep your company safe.
+If you implement security from Day 1 and keep reviewing as you grow, you’ll keep your company safe.

 Customer Relationship Management (CRM) system

-The reason is a CRM system can give structure to your business procedures and simplify activities ranging from sales through to invoicing.
+A CRM system gives structure to your business procedures and simplifies activities ranging from sales through to invoicing.
 In fact, companies that use CRMs are more likely to hit their sales targets.
 It provides a central control and reporting panel for all your key business data and contacts.
 CRMs help you manage opportunities, customers and accounts more effectively.

 Products such as Microsoft Dynamics 365 go a long way to reducing the costs traditionally associated with a business CRM and often meet the needs of a small business with minimal modification.